 According to the Texas Workforce Commission, Metro Houston added nearly 15,000 jobs in September 2022, which is in line with expectations.
 During a month when some sectors (e.g. restaurants and bars, professional, scientific, and technical services) are typically expected to lose jobs, they instead recorded growth.

 The fact that Texas is one of eight U.S. states with zero personal state income tax helps residents’ budgets and creates growth-driven venture opportunities, but in turn cuts into government-led funding and initiatives.

 13. “Houston” Was the First Word Spoken From the Moon

 Ok, ok, the first words were actually “contact light,” but any proud Houstonian will tell you astronaut Neil Armstrong clearly said: “Houston, Tranquility Base here, the Eagle has landed.”

 As you likely know from your favorite astronaut flicks, Houston has a long history with NASA and space exploration.
 Since breaking ground in 1962, the Johnson Space Center (originally named the Manned Spacecraft Center) has been mission control for an astronomical (pun intended!) range of space research and development programs — from the Gemini, Apollo, and Skylab projects of the 20th century to the International Space Station and other programs operating today.

-With more than 10,000 restaurants representing over 70 countries and American regions to choose from, it’s no wonder that Houstonians dine out more times a week than any other city’s residents in the U.S. The city’s recent James Beard winners include:
+With more than 10,000 restaurants representing over 70 countries and American regions to choose from, it’s no wonder that Houston’s dining scene has been compared to the likes of NYC.
+In 2022, the James Beard Foundation recognized the following local establishments:

 If you’re new to the Bayou City and want to start living like a local, check off these tried-and-true Houstonian hits: